David Ames (field hockey): International record

-Great Britain

-Having previously played for Ireland, Ames had to wait for three years before he was eligible to play for Great Britain.
-He eventually made his debut for Great Britain in April 2015 in a 3–2 win against Germany in an unofficial international.
-He made his official debut for Great Britain on 14 May 2015, in a 1–1 draw against Argentina.

-He subsequently represented Great Britain at the 2016 Summer Olympics.

-England

-Ames has represented England at the 2015 and 2017 Men's EuroHockey Nations Championships, and the 2018 Men's Hockey World Cup.

 Field hockey coach

 In addition to playing the game, Ames has also worked as a field hockey coach.
 He was a coach at Repton School between 2010 and 2011.
 During the 2011–12 season he was the head coach of the Nottingham Trent University first team.
 Between 2011 and 2017 he was a junior coach at Beeston.
 Between 2012 and 2015 he was coach of the University of Nottingham first team and in 2015 guided them to an intervarsity title.
 Since 2012 Ames has worked for MT13, a field hockey coaching company, and since 2013 he has served as a field hockey development officer at Rugby School.